D-X-Y/AutoDL-Projects/NAS-Bench-102.md

 We have tried our best to implement each method.
 However, still, some algorithms might obtain non-optimal results since their hyper-parameters might not fit our NAS-Bench-102.
 If researchers can provide better results with different hyper-parameters, we are happy to update results according to the new experimental results.
 We also welcome more NAS algorithms to test on our dataset and would include them accordingly.

+Note that you need to prepare the training and test data as described in [Preparation and Download](#preparation-and-download)

 - [1] `CUDA_VISIBLE_DEVICES=0 bash ./scripts-search/algos/DARTS-V1.sh cifar10 -1`
 - [2] `CUDA_VISIBLE_DEVICES=0 bash ./scripts-search/algos/DARTS-V2.sh cifar10 -1`
 - [3] `CUDA_VISIBLE_DEVICES=0 bash ./scripts-search/algos/GDAS.sh     cifar10 -1`